raspberrypi/documentation/faqs/README.md

 ### Why does my Pi run at a slower clock speed that advertised?

 The Raspberry Pi (all models) idles at a lower speed than advertised.
 If the workload of the CPU increases, then the clock speed increases until it reaches its maximum value, which varies between models.
-If the CPU starts to overheat, there are added complexitites: depending on the model, when the device reaches a particular temperature, the clock is throttled back to prevent overheating.
+If the CPU starts to overheat, there are added complexities: depending on the model, when the device reaches a particular temperature, the clock is throttled back to prevent overheating.
 This is called thermal throttling.
 If the Pi does thermal-throttle, you will see a warning icon in the top right-hand corner of the desktop (see [here](../configuration/warning-icons.md)).

 ### Does it overclock?